btjm123/DrawingApp/README.md

 - (NEW) Make an eraser do the same thing provided they have chosen the eraser tool.
 - (NEW) Erase parts of your drawing
 - (NEW) Save your artwork into your photos
+- (NEW) Set Up the user interface for the Settings View Controller with Auto Layout.

 #TODO
 - Share your image via Facebook using Social Framework or UIActivityViewController